openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 | - |
 | |

 **Toughness** protects you from attacks that test your endurance, bodily health, sturdiness, and survivability.
-For example, foes attempting to poison you, drain your life force, or push you off a cliff will target your toughness.
+For example, foes attempting to poison you, drain your life force, or stun you will target your toughness.

 <div class="table-no-body table-no-stripes table-even-header"></div>
 | Guard = 10 + Agility + Might + Armor |